stephengold/Maud/README.md

 During startup, Maud looks for a "/Scripts/startup.js" asset.
 The built-in startup script (on the classpath) simply loads the Jaime model.
-However, if Maud finds a custom script in the "Written Assets" folder, it executes the custom script in place of the built-in one.
+However, if Maud finds a custom script in the "Written Assets" folder, it executes the custom script instead of the built-in one.

 To auto-generate a custom startup script, select "Settings -> Update startup script".
-The generated script will then initialize:
+The generated script will initialize:

  + asset locations
  + global options such as view mode, boundary position, menu-bar visibility, performance debug mode, base index, and tweening techniques
  + most scene-view and score-view options
- + the screen positions any selected tools
+ + the screen positions of any selected tools

 Note that customized hotkeys and display settings are not included in the startup script.
-Maud uses other mechanisms to make them persist.
+Maud has other mechanisms to make them persist.

 To remove a custom startup script, select "Settings -> Revert startup script to default".